 Many families have a go-to soup recipe.
 The go-to recipe in our home is Tom Kha Gai or Thai Coconut Chicken Soup.

-Not only is it absolutely delicious, but it can be made very quickly and there is really no special skill required to make it.
+Not only is this thai chicken soup absolutely delicious, but it can be made very quickly and there is really no special skill required to make it.
 There are no fancy kitchen tools needed, nor any whisking or pureeing of any sort.
 It’s just a dump-it-in-and-cook-it type of recipe.

 When I am short on time, this is precisely my kind of cooking.
-If you are a fan of Thai food or are just in the mood to try something tangy and delicious, this is a soup that does not disappoint.
+If you are a fan of Thai food (like this Chicken Thigh Curry) or are just in the mood to try something tangy and delicious, this is a soup that does not disappoint.

 This soup is also a nutritional powerhouse.
 My version varies from the traditional because I use a nourishing homemade bone broth for the base.